andrewzm/deepspat-website/content/_index.md

   enable : true
   title : "About Me"
   image : "images/Andrew.png"
   content : "My name is Andrew Zammit-Mangion and I am an Associate Professor in Statistics with the National Institute for Applied Statistics Research Australia (NIASRA) at the University of Wollongong.
 I completed my PhD in 2012 at the University of Sheffield, UK in the Department of Automatic Control and Systems Engineering before carrying out brief post-docs at the University of Edinburgh with the School of Informatics and the University of Bristol with the Department of Maths and the School of Geographical Sciences.
-I joined NIASRA in 2014 and have been here ever since!
+I joined NIASRA in 2014.

 \

-This page highlights some of the key projects I have participated in with some great students and collaborators as part of the Discovery Early Career Research Award (DECRA) that I was awarded in 2017, titled ``Deep space-time models for modelling complex environmental phenomena'' (see Collaborators and Students).
+This page highlights some of the key projects I have participated in with some great students and collaborators as part of the Discovery Early Career Research Award (DECRA) that I was awarded in 2017, titled 'Deep space-time models for modelling complex environmental phenomena' (see [Collaborators and Students](https://andrewzm.github.io/deepspat-website/collaborators/)).
 The DECRA was invaluable in giving me the time to explore some ideas that I had for several years since my time in the UK, and to connect with several international researchers.
-Please take a browse of the below projects; the synopsis for each project is left to be deliberately short, and clicking on `Read more' will direct you to a published work with more details.
+Please take a browse through the below key projects; the synopsis for each project is deliberately short, and clicking on 'Read more' will direct you to a published work with more details.

 \

-If you’d like to follow me on Twitter, my handle is @andrewzm."
+If you would like to follow me on Twitter, my handle is [@andrewzm](https://twitter.com/andrewzm)."

   button: